 3 companies participated in the initial stage of the tender process: Masdar, Gazprom and Hydro China Corporation.

 In July 2021, Masdar was selected as the winning bidder for the tender for the 200 MW utility-scale solar project with a final price of USD0,0290/kWh.

 About Masdar: Masdar (or Abu Dhabi Future Energy Company) is engaged in the commercialization and deployment of renewable energy, sustainable urban development and clean technologies to address global sustainability challenges.
 Masdar is present in more than 30 countries, including the UAE, Jordan, Saudi Arabia, Mauritania, Egypt, Morocco, the UK, the US, Australia, Spain, Serbia, India and Indonesia

 About the Joint project: The project consists of constructing a 200-megawatt (MW) solar power plant in Armenia.
 The project will be developed on a design, finance, build, own, and operate (DFBOO) basis.
-The project will be run by a joint company set by Masdar and ANIF.
-The management of the company will be appointed by Masdar.
+The project is implemented by Masdar Armenia 1, a joint company set by Masdar and ANIF.

 Shareholding structure: ANIF will own 15 percent of shares, while Masdar will own 85 percent.
 The joint company may choose to resort to debt financing- engaging resources from international or local banks